ministryofjustice/opg-use-an-lpa/scripts/generate_actor_codes/README.md

 You can provide the script credentials using aws-vault.
 The environment is the first part of the url e.g. demo or ULM222xyz for example.

-**IMPORTANT** when generating actor codes, they need to be sent to the requesting person securely, either using:

-- Keybase
-- Password encrypted zip file, and password sent on a separate communication method.

 ``` shell
 aws-vault exec identity -- python ./generate_actor_codes.py <environment> <comma separated lpa uids, no spaces>